-YOUTH OF THE BEAST (1963; Dir.: Seijun Suzuki)
+YOUTH OF THE BEAST (1963; Seijun Suzuki)

 By Daniel Barnes

 Joji quickly proves himself to the Nomoto bosses, but he also sells information to a rival gang, and much of the core story becomes a film noir rewrite of Kurosawa’s 1961 Yojimbo.
-Unlike Kurosawa, however, Suzuki throws out slashes of cinematic style like a modern artist of the era would throw paint onto a canvas.
-Suzuki rips apart the conventions and style of film noir, and then reassembles them into a masterfully jagged perversion of the genre.
+Unlike Kurosawa, though, Suzuki throws out slashes of cinematic style like a modern artist of the era would throw paint onto a canvas.
+Suzuki rips apart the conventions and style of film noir, then reassembles them into a masterfully jagged perversion of the genre.

-That cynicism and lack of faith in conventional structures is reflected in the style of the film, which with its abrupt fadeouts, quick cuts, showy camera movements, and vivid shards of color, seems to be in constant danger of harming itself.
-Suzuki stages near-epic sequences like a bizarre shootout with speeding cars in an open field, a scene that ends with a suicide bomb being driven into a house.
+That lack of faith in conventional structures gets reflected in the style of the film.
+With its abrupt fade-outs, quick cuts, showy camera movements, and vivid shards of color, Youth of the Beast seems to be in constant danger of harming itself.
+Suzuki stages near-epic sequences like a bizarre shootout with speeding cars in an open field, a scene that ends with a suicide bomb driven into a house.

 But then Suzuki infuses every scene in Youth of the Beast with his bee-bop speed freak mentality.
-In the scene where the Nomoto gang first notices Joji, they are viewing him from behind a two-way mirror in a soundproof room.
+In the scene where the Nomoto gang first notices Joji, they view him from behind a two-way mirror in a soundproof room.
 With the sound turned off, we see a few thugs accost Joji, and the camera tracks screen left as they lead him into the back room.
 As they pass one of the windows, the lights darken and the camera holds as a spotlight opens on a fan dancer unfurling her limbs.